-So say you are asked to bring a side dish to your next holiday gathering and you show up with this colorful salad?
+So, say you are asked to bring a side dish to your next holiday gathering and you show up with this colorful butternut squash salad.
 I think your host would be pretty pleased.
-Another variation I thought of afterwards was using quinoa instead of the pasta to add some whole grains.
-I'll be trying that sometime soon too!
+Another variation I thought of afterwards is using quinoa instead of the orzo pasta, to add some whole grains.
+I’ll be trying that sometime soon too!

 Another dish that has been a hit is Roasted Butternut Squash with Cranberries.
 It has such a sweet and tangy flavor.